Congratulations to our 2025 NMU Alumni Award Recipients

 Alumni Awards

-The nomination window for the 2025 Alumni Awards is open through December 31, 2024.
+The nomination window for the 2025 Alumni Awards is now closed.
+Any submissions will be considered in 2026.

 Alumni Awards are presented annually at Homecoming.
 They include the Distinguished Alumni Award; Alumni Achievement Award; Outstanding Young Alumni Award and Alumni Service Award.